-The Authority has made the provision that in the event you sustain an on-the-job injury involving lost time, you may be granted up to three (3) days of additional sick leave in a calendar year for the purpose of maintaining a full salary.
-Should you receive any compensation from the insurance carrier for those initial three (3) days, you shall reimburse the Authority in a like amount.
+The Authority has made the provision that in the event an employee sustains an on-the-job injury involving lost time, employee may be granted up to three (3) days of additional sick leave in a calendar year for the purpose of maintaining a full salary.
+Should an employee receive any compensation from the insurance carrier for those initial three (3) days, employee shall reimburse the Authority in a like amount.